kuzudb/kuzu-docs/blog/2024-01-24-transforming-your-data-1/index.md

 ```

 The queries above that the empty tables were first created.
 The `COPY <edge_table> FROM <file>` statement
 writes the data into a Kùzu database.
-Running the `main` function via a file named `load_data.py`
+Running the queries on an existing database connection
-results in the graph being saved to a local directory named `transaction_db`.
+results in the graph being saved to a local directory.

 ## Querying the graph

-We can now run some simple queries to test that the data was loaded correctly.
+We then run some simple queries to test that the data was loaded correctly.
 Either create
-a standalone script `query.py`, or fire up a [Kùzu CLI](https://kuzudb.com/docusaurus/getting-started/cli)
+a standalone script using the client SDK of your choice, or fire up a [Kùzu CLI](https://kuzudb.com/docusaurus/getting-started/cli)
 shell and run some Cypher queries.

 The first query showcases specifically how Kùzu is beneficial in expressing query logic that